Almost seven million Canadians live with chronic inflammatory conditions including arthritis, psoriasis, lupus, and Crohn’s disease.

 An environment for continuous learning

-Li and Davidson’s work in PRECISION is just one example of the life-changing research that will become the gold standard at the Providence Research Institute.
-Beyond the space itself, the new Institute will be fully equipped to promote collaboration between clinicians, researchers, and scientists in BC and around the world.
+Li and Davidson’s work in PRECISION is just one example of the life-changing research that will become the gold standard at the Clinical Support and Research Centre.
+Beyond the space itself, the new Research Centre will be fully equipped to promote collaboration between clinicians, researchers, and scientists in BC and around the world.

 For Li, the sky’s the limit.
 “You can definitely do more – and do it more quickly – when you don’t have to discuss your ‘out there’ ideas in an email!
 It’s amazing how working with people from different disciplines really unleashes creativity.
 After all, bold ideas are the seeds of discovery.”